hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 * it kicks in only when batches start failing due to shard ingestion rates being tripped
-* until failures repeat, it keeps quickly increasing the sleep delays to stop them from happening
+* as long as failures repeat, it keeps quickly increasing the sleep delays to stop them from happening
 * once failures stop, it slowly decreases the sleep delays until they are eliminated (i.e., the data volume spike was only temporary) or until failures start happening again